genc-murat/relay/samples/AwsSqsSnsMessageBrokerSample/README.md

 4. **Use IAM Roles**: In production, use IAM roles instead of access keys
 5. **Enable Encryption**: Use SSE-SQS or SSE-KMS for sensitive data
 6. **Tag Resources**: Use tags for cost tracking and organization
+7. **Configure Retry Policies**: Use appropriate retry settings for your use case
+8. **Implement Circuit Breakers**: Protect against cascading failures
+9. **Use FIFO Queues**: When message ordering is critical
+10. **Monitor Circuit Breaker State**: Track circuit breaker events in your logging

 ## Additional Resources